-Less Than Significant With Mitigation.
+Less Than Significant Impact With Mitigation.
 No human remains were identified during the survey.
 However, there is the potential for unknown remains to be present below the ground surface that could be disturbed during construction.
+Implementation of Mitigation Measure CR-3 would reduce this impact to a less than significant level.